Mark-MDO47/CforArduinoClass/03_YakityYak/README.md

 As the comment says, this doesn't take care of the case where (f < 130) is false, but you see the gist of it.

-### The setup Code - for loop inside the curly braces
+### The setup Code - Temp - for loop inside the curly braces